angrybacon/doomsday-wiki/markdown/chapters/ddft/basics.md

 ### Single Cantrip Piles

 There are basically two variants to this pile.
-You either have a cantrip that draws a single card in hand ready to cast, or a {{Conjurer's Bauble}} in play.
+You either have a cantrip that draws a single card in hand ready to cast, or a :card[Conjurer's Bauble] in play.
 For the moment, the difference does not really matter and we'll just assume that you have a Ponder in hand and {U} to cast it.